Allah Deh, Khaleh Sara

-Allah Deh (الله ده, also Romanized as Allāh Deh; also known as Alladi and Allyady) is a village in Khaleh Sara Rural District, Asalem District, Talesh County, Gilan Province, Iran.
-At the 2006 census, its population was 547, in 142 families.
+Allah Deh (الله ده) (Note: Also romanized as Allāh Deh; also known as Alladi and Allyady) is a village in Khaleh Sara Rural District of Asalem District in Talesh County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 547 in 142 households.
+The 2011 census counted 539 people in 175 households.
+The 2016 census measured the population of the village as 668 people in 222 households.